Did you know the Croton plant is one of the most prized Feng Shui plants, which makes excellent houseplants that clean indoor air?

 The Croton leaves are known to cleanse indoor air of toxins like benzene and ammonia and boost oxygen levels.

-Some are dwarf, while others may get tall as a vining plant.
-Moreover, not all crotons produce blossoms.
+Some Croton varieties are dwarf, while others may get tall as a vining plant.
+Moreover, not all Crotons produce blossoms.

-Here is the list of some of the best croton plants.
+Here is a list of some of the best Croton plants.

 1. Gold Dusted Croton